 Joining us for a debate

 All are welcome to attend our meetings free-of-charge, and no pre-registration is required – simply turn up on the evening.
-Guests are encouraged to speak and are also very welcome simply to observe.
-See the details of upcoming debates at right, or below for mobile viewers.
+Guests are encouraged to speak and are also very welcome simply to observe, we have many first-time speakers and no prior experience is required.
+See the details of future debates at right, or below for mobile viewers, under Upcoming Events.

 Date and time

-The Sylvan Debating Club typically holds a meeting on the first Monday of each month, excepting when the first Monday is a bank holiday, when it occurs a week later.
-Debates begin promptly at 7:00 pm.
+The Sylvans typically hold a meeting on the first Monday of each month, excepting when the first Monday is a bank holiday, when it occurs a week later.
+Then two weeks later we typically hold a rapid debate event.
+Please see the details of upcoming debates at right, or below for mobile viewers.
+Please arrive at 6:45 for a 7pm start of the debate.

 Venue

-Our debates are held at the Ye Olde Cock Tavern, 22 Fleet Street in their upstairs room.
-The nearest tubes are Temple and Chancery Lane.
-To confirm the venue location, please see individual debate pages or the calendar of upcoming events at right (desktop) or at bottom (mobile).
+Our debates are typically held at Ye Olde Cock Tavern, 22 Fleet Street in their upstairs room, the Gin Bar on the second floor.
+The nearest Tube stations are Blackfriars, Temple and Chancery Lane.
+To confirm the venue location, please see upcoming events.

-We will be trialing a hybrid-online approach for those who cannot attend in person.
-To gain access to the debates, please either join the club’s email list by registering via the form at the bottom of the page (check your spam folder if you do not hear from us) or contacting us directly via our contact form.
+Our main debates offer a hybrid-online approach for those who cannot attend in person.
+To gain access to the debates, please either join our email list or contact us directly via our contact form.

 Meeting and debate format

 The Sylvans employ a traditional motion-based debating format, along the lines of the Oxford and Cambridge Unions.
-Each debate meeting is opened by two main speakers on each side of the argument (the Proposer and Opposer) followed by speeches from the floor.
+Each debate meeting is opened by two main speakers on each side of the argument (the Proposer and Opposer) followed by audience speeches ‘from the floor’.

-Members and guests are then welcome to speak for up to 5 minutes each.
+Everyone is then welcome to speak for up to five minutes each.
 Afterwards, the main speakers each have a right of reply.
-A vote is then taken to determine the outcome of the debate.
+We then take a vote to determine the outcome of the debate – everyone in attendance can vote.

 Topics for discussion